emiz98/firefly-algorithm-tsp/README.md

 # Evolutionary Discrete Firefly Algorithm for Traveling Salesman Problem

-## This is an implementation done by me using JavaScript and P5.
+## This is an implementation done using JavaScript and P5.

 #### The paper that was related to this implementation was published by Gilang Kusuma Jati and Suyanto.